These vocabulary word lists can help you find and practice words from the Academic Word List (AWL) in English Detective issues and on this site.

 Voice of America on Edison: device-5 devices-6 documents individual projects team

-You can study and practice these words at Product Design Vocabulary, Technology Words, and the Design and Teamwork Word Search, as well as Adverb Clauses.
+You can study and practice these words at Product Design Vocabulary, Teamwork and Cooperation Vocabulary, and the Design and Teamwork Word Search, as well as Adverb Clauses.
 Quiz yourself on them with the Technology Vocabulary Quiz.